Legal organization and entrepreneurial structuring of influencer start-ups and personal brands

 Differentiation from other legal institutions:

-Fraudulent misrepresentation must be distinguished from related concepts: 1. error (Section 119 BGB):
+Fraudulent misrepresentation must be distinguished from related concepts:

 No conclusion of a contract is required here, only intentional immoral damage.
-3. warranty law:

-Particularly in the case of complex contracts or company acquisitions.
-2. insurance law:
+Especially for complex contracts or company acquisitions.

-In the event of deception in the application process or termination agreements.
-4. company law:
+In the event of deception in the application process or in the case of termination agreements.

-When founding companies or joining partnerships.
+When forming companies or joining partnerships.

 Burden of proof and procedural aspects:

-Special rules of evidence apply in legal disputes concerning fraudulent misrepresentation: 1. burden of proof:
+Special rules of evidence apply in legal disputes concerning fraudulent misrepresentation:

-The challenging party must prove the misrepresentation and its causality.
-2. relief of the burden of proof:
+The disputing party must prove the deception and its causality.

 In certain cases, the burden of proof may be reversed or eased.
-3. circumstantial evidence:

 Often, fraudulent intent must be inferred from objective circumstances.
-4. limitation period:

 Current developments and case law:

 New issues in the context of online contracts and automated systems.
-3. consumer protection:

 Increased consideration of consumer protection aspects in the assessment of deception.
-4. international aspects:

 Treatment of fraudulent misrepresentation in cross-border contractual relationships.